uvapl/uva-prog-physics/40 Week 4/10 Python Practice 4/20 Exercises.md

 Each element of the new list is a tuple, containing one element from list 1 and one element from list 2.
 And then we put it in the `dict` function to convert it to a dictionary.
 Nice!

+Plot your new dictionary using the same function that you defined previously.

 ## Acknowledgements